MartinKuzdowicz/js_simple_games/README.md

 you can click on the hidden icons and you have to remember where were located similar images

-when you click on icons wich have the 2 identical images the icons are disappeared and you get points
+when you click on icons wich have the 2 identical images this particular icons disappeared and you get points
 ## remove spaceman
-game based on timer, witch adds icons to the list.
+The game is based on the timer , which adds another icon to the list.

 Randomly on the list occur a spaceman and you have to click on the spaceman to get points
 ## ticTacToe_human_vs_computer